Getting a bee sting is no fun.

 It might burn for a while, but in just a matter of seconds you will start feeling relief from the pain.

-Baking soda can be found in every kitchen and its uses are unlimited.
+Baking soda for remedies for bee sting can be found in every kitchen and its uses are unlimited.

 Those who are aware of the wonders of baking soda must already know that it can heal a bee sting within unnoticeable time, giving instant relief.